hed-standard/hed-specification/docs/source/08_HED_ontology.md

 wapplies indicates that this schema attribute is not inherited by its children and is <nowiki>[This schema attribute is inherited by child nodes.
 This property only applies to schema attributes for nodes.]</nowiki>

+The attribute properties section of a HED schema is an auxiliary schema section of a HED schema that specifies how schema attributes should behave.
 #### 8.2.2.1 Attribute domains
 Property names ending in `Domain` specify what types of schema elements an attribute is allowed to be associated with.